 - Data collected by our system: IP address and technical cookies to ensure a proper functionality of our system.

 We recommend always using nicknames or pseudonyms in Collabito instead of the real names, so your study participants are not able to identify other participants.

 We recommend deleting the project data (email, names, photos, phone numbers, video recordings) when you don’t need it anymore.
+Collabito offers anonymization tool that helps you remove the personal data very easily from the project.
 If you don’t delete your project data, we will do it automatically according to our data retention policy.

 You can create an anonymized study in Collabito by not importing any personal data into Collabito – use nicknames, don’t submit real emails, don’t record the sessions, don’t ask people to submit their personal data.